 You can virtually accompany your visitors while they browse your site, just as a car salesman might walk with a customer around a showroom.

 All along the way, a good salesman picks up clues on what kind of car suits his customers, what color they like, what they can afford, and how soon they want the vehicle.
-Knowing the dealership’s inventory, he can then show them a car that matches their needs
+Knowing the dealership’s inventory, he can then show them a car that matches their needs.

 You can take a very similar approach online and can even use a trick that car dealers can’t: you can remain invisible while you do it.

-Not only can machine learning help guide individuals at blazingly fast speeds, but it can also offer options a human might have missed by recognizing patterns in the visitor’s past behavior or matching them with a segment of buyers that had similar characteristics.
+Not only can machine learning help guide individuals at blazingly fast speeds, but it can also offer options a human might have missed by recognizing patterns in the visitor’s past behavior, or matching them with a segment of buyers that had similar characteristics.

-Your system can even identify entirely new customer segments that your team overlooked.
+With machine learning and AI capabilities in place, you can even identify entirely new customer segments that your team overlooked.

 🔑 Do this: